Lukkaggeskola/UpdatedZoloz/README.md

 # ZolozMenu 5.5
 #
 # How To Use:
-Select "Trap Mod V2" and point at a player.
+Select "Kick Mod" and point at a player.
 50% Succsess rate.
 Works best if you point at a name on the leaderboard.